phyletica/phyletica.github.io/_posts/2015-09-09-imagemagick.md

 ---
 layout: post
 title: Converting PDF slides to animated GIFs and videos with ImageMagick
-excerpt: "Imagemagick rocks."
+excerpt: "The power and flexiblity of Imagemagick command-line tools is ... magickal."
 author: jamie_oaks
 tags: [computing]
 comments: true
 image:
-  feature: header-misty-mangroves.jpg
+  feature: header-koh-rong-samloem.jpg
   credit: Jamie Oaks
   creditlink: http://phyletica.github.io
   thumb: phyletica-avatar.png
-published: false
 ---

 The power and flexibility of the